Nikenmar/Nora-CMRFork/README.md

 ## The Infamous FLAC / Demuxer Crash

-If you've encountered a sudden playback crash ("Something went wrong") when playing high-quality FLAC or MP3 files, it is highly likely due to a Chromium demuxer crash:
+If you've encountered a sudden playback crash ("An error occurred") when playing high-quality FLAC or MP3 files, it is highly likely due to a Chromium demuxer crash:

 ![Chromium Demuxer Error](error_screenshot.png)